-environment.
-Each new school in the District is intended to have a lowered environmental footprint, lessening the operations and maintenance needs for generations.
-The sustainable strategies integrated into CHES include geothermal loop, efficient heat pumps, extensive photovoltaics, occupancy and daylight sensors, high performance envelope, building zoning to support community use - while limiting access and services needed throughout, encouraging pedestrian and bicycle access, functional landscaping that manages stormwater and minimizing landscape care, low-flow toilets and sinks, high quality daylighting, and highly visible systems and signage that allow the building to be a teaching tool for its occupants as they more fully understand the impact of their learning environment on the world around them.
+Each new facility in the District is one with a lowered environmental footprint, lessening the operations and maintenance needs for generations.
+The sustainable strategies integrated into Clyde Hill Elementary School include a geothermal HVAC system, efficient heat pumps, extensive photovoltaics, occupancy and daylight sensors, a high performance envelope, building zoning to support community use - while limiting access and services needed throughout, encouraging pedestrian and bicycle access, functional landscaping that manages stormwater, low-flow toilets and sinks, high quality daylighting, and highly visible systems and signage that allow the building to be a teaching tool for its occupants as they more fully understand the impact of their learning environment on the world around them.